 - only remove controls when the areas they are protecting are stabilised.

-For more information on how you can reduce the risk, see the Builders Pocket Guide.
+For more information on how you can reduce the risk, see the sediment and erosion control guideline.

 Sediment control best practice flyer (2.4mb pdf)